 An oil leak from a head gasket is not common and sometimes it is mis-diagnosed.
 For instance we may think oil leaking from the head gasket is leaking from a valve cover.
 Because valve cover leakage is far more common, this is an easy mistake to make.
 Other times the oil may drip from the area below the transmission.
 Gravity causes the oil to flow down and this is the lowest point.
 We may mistake this as a rear-main seal or oil-pan gasket leak, if we are not careful.

 A handy procedure for identifying a blown head gasket is the hydrocarbon test.
 When combustion gasses leak into the coolant, we may detect the carbon dioxide from the combustion process.
-We use a tool, made for the purpose, and special chemicals that change cooler when exposed to hydrocarbons.
+We use a tool, made for the purpose, and special chemicals that change color when exposed to hydrocarbons.

 To perform the hydrocarbon test, the engine coolant level is slightly lowered in the radiator.
 This allows a temporary air space for testing.
 Fully warming the engine will help make the results more accurate.
 The testing apparatus draws a sample of fumes, from the cooling system and mixes them with the test chemical.
 The presence of carbon dioxide turns the chemical yellow, showing a problem.

 A failure of the hydrocarbon test means there is a problem.
 Unfortunately, a lack of carbon dioxide does NOT show a healthy system.
 Many head gasket failure types will not show on the test and even carbon dioxide related problems do not always show.
 While the test is not perfect, it is very helpful.

 Cracked cylinder heads